DP-203 Practice Question: Secure, monitor, and optimize data storage and data processing

 - D.Azure Purview data classification

-Why C: Option A is correct because column-level security (CLS) in Azure Synapse Analytics uses GRANT on specific columns.
-Option B is wrong because row-level security filters rows, not columns.
-Option C is wrong because dynamic data masking obfuscates data but does not restrict access.
-Option D is wrong because Azure Purview is a governance tool, not a security enforcement mechanism.
+Why C: Column-level security (CLS) in Azure Synapse Analytics uses GRANT on specific columns to restrict access.
+Option A is incorrect because row-level security filters rows, not columns.
+Option B is incorrect because dynamic data masking obfuscates data but does not prevent access.
+Option D is incorrect because Azure Purview is a governance tool, not a security enforcement mechanism.

 This DP-203 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the DP-203 exam.